seanwevans/gh-status/README.md

 `-p` sets the refresh interval in seconds (default 300) and `-c` limits the number of simultaneous fetches (default 32).

 The tool relies on the GitHub CLI for API requests.
-To access private repositories the CLI must be authenticated (`gh auth login`) and the account must have permission to view those repositories.
-Without authentication or appropriate access, private repository information cannot be displayed.
+To include private or internal repositories in the results, ensure the CLI is authenticated (`gh auth login`) with an account that has permission to view them.
+Without authentication or appropriate access, only public repositories will appear.

 ## PL/pgSQL version